pholeth/GptTeacher/blog.md

 There are slightly more differences on the surface and under the hood between React and React Native, but with the React background on the Web, one can easily get familiar and start to develop the apps quickly.

-Now let's go build the app.
+Now let's start with the UI.
 Note that the article's aim is to give the introduction and a glance into the core components in RN and will not go deeper into those.

 Our app basically will need 3 basic components,

-- A text input component to let users input the answer (`<TextInput />`)
+- A text input component to let users input the answer (component `<TextInput />` in RN)
-- A button component that user presses to send the answer (`<Button />`)
+- A button component that user presses to send the answer (component `<Button />` in RN)
 - A scrollable view to display the messages.
-It is scrollable since there might be a lot of messages and the view should be able to scroll to the bottom (`<ScrollView />`)
+It is scrollable since there might be a lot of messages and the view should be able to scroll to the bottom (component `<ScrollView />` in RN)

-Here is the simplified code version for placing out these components
+Here is the simplified code version for placing out these components into our UI.

 ```js
 <View style={styles.container}>